astronomer/airflow-guides/guides/airflow-ui.md

 tags: ["UI", "Frontend", "Airflow"]
 ---

-A notable part of Apache Airflow is its built in UI, which allows you to see the status of your jobs, their underyling code, and even some meta-data on their execution time.
+A notable part of Apache Airflow is its built in UI, which allows you to see the status of your jobs, their underlying code, and even some meta-data on their execution time.
 This will help you both monitor and troubleshoot your workflows.

 With that said, the UI is not always the most intuitive.